 The government enjoys many advantages in any criminal prosecution – not the least of which is virtually unlimited resources in money and manpower.
 When the government draws a bead on one of its citizens, the experience can be terrifying for that citizen.
 The vast majority of DUI defendants are not “criminals;” rather, they are ordinary hardworking and law-abiding citizens caught up in the criminal justice system.

 While the government enjoys many advantages in a criminal prosecution, one advantage your defense team at The Law Offices of John Phebus has is that we will always know our case better than the prosecutor.
 This superior knowledge comes from thorough pretrial investigation.
-In all cases set for trial, your Glendale defense team performs the following:
+In all cases set for trial, your Glendale DUI lawyer performs the following:

 - Physical Inspection of the Arrest Site